IFRCGo/cbs/Documentation/Projects/Volunteer Reporting/Events/CaseReportFromUnknownDataCollectorReceived.md

 ```

 ## Raised by
-* Raised when [receiving a text message](../Processes/ReceivingTextMessage.md) with a valid format from a known data collector.
+* Raised when [receiving a text message](../Processes/ReceivingTextMessage.md) with a valid format from an unknown data collector.